eastmaels/steemblog.github.io/_posts/account/justyy/2018-09-29_too-many-versions-bumping-out-in-short-time-usually-means-that-the-qa-process-needs-to-be-improved.md

 - - -

-This page is synchronized from the post: [Too many versions bumping out in short time usually means that the QA process needs to be improved!](https://steemit.com/@justyy/too-many-versions-bumping-out-in-short-time-usually-means-that-the-qa-process-needs-to-be-improved)
+This page is synchronized from the post: ['Too many versions bumping out in short time usually means that the QA process needs to be improved!'](https://steemit.com/@justyy/too-many-versions-bumping-out-in-short-time-usually-means-that-the-qa-process-needs-to-be-improved)